AD4Noobs/site/content/introduction/_index.md

 Which can be fine if you are, for example, in a time crunch and it gets accepted as an *acceptable risk from a business operations perspective*, but only if the intent is to actually fix this on a later date.
 Which most of the time never happens.
 Since now there is this fear of *"If we touch it we might break it and invoke the wrath of the office monkeys"*.

 Luckily duo changes in the industry security is getting more of a front row seat.
 Now it can cost a company a lot of money if they, for example, get hit with ransomware.
-But since AD is such a fundamental piece of a corporate environment and everything is connected to it it's hard to clean up or start with a clean slate.
+But AD is such a fundamental piece of a corporate environment and a lot is connected to it.
+This means it can be really hard to clean up if its 'really messy' state or even start from a scratch.

 ##### Managing office monkeys